-XVI.
+XIX.
 DISPUTE RESOLUTION

-- A. If an issue arises involving this MOU, both parties will make every effort to reach a resolution in a timely and efficient manner.
+- If an issue arises involving this MOU, both parties will make every effort to reach a resolution in a timely and efficient manner.
 Either partner may request a face-to-face meeting of the local Partners to identify and discuss the issue.
-If resolved and no further action is deemed necessary, the issue and the resolution will be documented in writing. - B. If not resolved, the issue and the efforts to resolve will be documented and forwarded to the Executive Director of CSOW and the designated Partner's representative.
-A joint decision shall be issued within 60 calendar days of receipt. - C. If dissatisfied with the decision, the dispute may be filed with the State of Florida's Department of Economic Opportunity (DEO) to review concerns and determine resolution.
-DEO may remand the issue back to the CSOW Executive Director and to the Partner(s) or impose other remedies to resolve the issue.
+If resolved and no further action is deemed necessary, the issue and the resolution will be documented in writing. - 2.
+If not resolved, the issue and the efforts to resolve will be documented and forwarded to the Executive Director of CSOW and the designated representative of The Partner.
+A joint decision shall be issued within 60 calendar days of receipt. - 3.
+If dissatisfied with the decision, the dispute may be filed with FloridaCommerce and the designated representative of The Partner at the State level to review concerns and determine a resolution.
+FloridaCommerce and the designated representative of The Partner may remand the issue back to the CSOW Executive Director and The Partner(s) or impose other remedies to resolve the issue.

-XVII.
-SIGNATURES
+XX.SIGNATURES

-IN WITNESS WHEREOF, the Partner and CSOW have caused this MOU to be duly executed as of the date set forth below.
+IN WITNESS WHEREOF, The Partner and CSOW have caused this MOU to be duly executed as of the date set forth below.